Store Hours

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it should even out as time passes.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-In the desert, native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.
+However, many flowers, both annuals and perennials, are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

-Check out cruciferous veggies and certain herbs if you’re ready to get planting.
-This includes cabbage, broccoli, and kale.
-Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
+Check out certain herbs and cruciferous veggies if you're ready to get planting.
+This includes kale, broccoli, and cabbage.
+Greens like artichokes, spinach, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
 In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Plant Seeds Outside With Direct Sow

 Prepare to deal with whatever hand nature deals you: Be ready for all your seeds to sprout, none of them to come up, and anything in between.
-Your seedlings will need to survive rain, wind, critters and insects that want a crunchy green snack, and cold snaps.
+Your seedlings will need to survive wind, rain, and cold snaps, as well as rodents and insects that crave tender greens.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors